-If you’re setting up a new community organisation, whether social, charitable, sporting, political or something else, you’ll need to consider which legal structure will be most appropriate for the group and its activities.
+If you’re setting up a new community organisation, whether it is social, charitable, sporting, political or something else, you’ll need to consider which legal structure will be most appropriate for the group and its activities.

-There are a number of different legal structures that may be open to your group, each with different advantages and disadvantages.
+There are a number of legal structures that may be open to your group, each with different advantages and disadvantages.
 This section discusses each of those forms:

 - unincorporated groups

 - industrial and provident societies.